 Required technology for design concentration majors

 Peripherals: For graphic designers, there are many peripherals to consider – scanners, graphic drawing tablets, DLSR cameras, iPad/tablets, and large format printers.
-The Design program has tablets, printers and cameras for use by students and the department has a 20 station Mac computer lab with scanners for student use too.
+The Design program has tablets, printers and cameras for use by students and the department has 25 Mac computers in 3 labs (2 labs shared with Photography) with access to scanners for students use too.
 A design student can survive just fine without purchasing these peripherals as long as they are well organized, able to plan ahead, and have disposable income to pay for large-format printing.

 Use professional grade facilities & software

 You’ll use our dedicated computer labs equipped with Macintosh computers, scanners, graphic tablets, b/w and color laser printers, and large format inkjet printers – as well as a more traditional media studio for ink, dry media and gouache watercolor illustration techniques.
 You’ll also become intimately familiar with the Adobe Creative Cloud, the professional-grade software in your courses, including Photoshop, InDesign, Illustrator, Acrobat Pro, Flash, Dreamweaver, Premier, and AfterEffects, as well as 3D modeling and animation software such as, Blender and Cinema 4D.